Smoothini/GMLtoTAPN/data/README.md

-The files on this branch are as follows:
+The files in this package are organized as it follows:

-- gml: ZooTopology GML
+- **gml**: ZooTopology GML's inside.
-- json: Generated Json from GML
-- tapn: Generated Tapn from GML and Json
-- ltl: Generated LTL from Json

-- json_custom_testcases: Generated Json files for Disjoint, Worst, and Shared nets
-- tapn_custom_testcases: Generated Tapn files for Disjoint, Worst, and Shared nets
-- ltl_custom_testcases: Generated Ltl files for Disjoint, Worst, and Shared nets
+- **synthethic_**: All the folders starting with `synthethic_` contain data related to synthethic networks, such as json, xml, q, ltl and tapaal files.
+- **zoo_**: All the folders starting with `zoo_` contain data relevant to the topology zoo networks.

-ALL THE TAPAAL FILES ON THIS BRANCH CONTAIN SWITCHES ONLY FOR COMMON PLACES IN THE INITIAL AND FINAL ROUTING (for now).
+> ALL THE FILES ON THIS BRANCH CONTAIN TRIVIAL SWITCHES WHERE ITS ALLOWED